-Each QM method relies on distinct computational techniques (e.g., fast Fourier transforms, matrix-vector operations, diagonalization of sparse or dense matrices), which determine the scaling behavior, while the specific hardware implementation governs the prefactor associated with this scaling.
-For instance, matrix multiplication kernels are central to CC methods that utilize large tensors, enabling efficient use of tensor cores and resulting in a relatively small prefactor despite the high scaling complexity.
-On the other hand, although QMC methods are inherently massively parallel, they often operate on relatively small matrices, leading to a large prefactor; therefore, scaling these approaches on accelerators requires significant effort~\cite{QMCPACK}.
+Each QM method relies on distinct computational techniques (such as FFTs, matrix--vector operations or diagonalization of sparse or dense matrices).
+The techniques determine the scaling behaviour, whereas the specific hardware implementation governs the prefactor associated with this scaling.
+For instance, matrix multiplication kernels are central to coupled cluster methods that utilize large tensors, enabling efficient use of tensor cores and resulting in a relatively small prefactor despite the high scaling complexity.
+Conversely, although QMC methods are inherently massively parallel, they often operate on relatively small matrices, leading to a large prefactor; therefore, scaling these approaches on accelerators requires substantial effort~\cite{code_qmcpack2}.

-The computational physics and chemistry communities have implemented these and other QM approaches in various software packages, facilitating discoveries across multiple disciplines.
-Among the widely used electronic structure codes, ABINIT~\cite{code_abinit}, BerkeleyGW~\cite{bgw_benchmark}, BigDFT~\cite{code_bigdft}, CP2K~\cite{code_cp2k}, FHI-aims~\cite{code_fhiaims}, NWChemX~\cite{code_nwchemx}, Q-Chem~\cite{code_qchem}, Quantum ESPRESSO (QE)~\cite{code_qe}, and VASP~\cite{vaspcode} have been particularly successful in harnessing HPC advancements for QM calculations, each with unique strengths and target applications.
-These codes have made significant strides in simulating larger systems, incorporating advanced algorithmic and methodological developments, and enhancing parallel efficiency, particularly on pre-exascale architectures~\cite{gavini_2023,blum_EleStruc_2024}.